 Actinic prurigo is a chronic disease process and can reoccur with repeated sun exposure.
 Treatment with immunosuppressive agents like thalidomide and cyclosporine A have been shown to be effective at long-term suppression of symptoms.
 Some adolescents may have spontaneous resolution of symptoms and may not have disease progression into adulthood.

 Actinic prurigo does not resolve with time and is marked by frequent relapses.
 Hence the role of the pharmacist and nurse are critical.
 All patients must be told to avoid sun exposure.
 Even going out during the day can cause a relapse of the condition within minutes.
-Thus, the patient should be educated about wearing long dark sleeved garments, a hat, and sunglasses.
+Thus, the patient should be educated by the clinician, nurse or pharmacist about wearing long dark sleeved garments, a hat, and sunglasses.
 No part of the skin should be exposed to the sun and participation in outdoor sports is not recommended.
 The use of sunscreens is not recommended as they contain chemicals that can exacerbate the skin lesions.
 Only mineral sunscreens can be used.
 To avoid exacerbations, the sunscreen must also be applied properly.
 Before going out, the patient must be aware of the UV index and weather.
 This skin condition is very labile and even minor exposure to the sun can lead to an outbreak.
 (Level III)